 Our dealers are the face of Ford to our customers and communities.
 They are key employers and contributors to local economies.
-Ford and Lincoln dealers in the U.S. alone employed 189,000 individuals at the end of 2012, with an annual payroll of approximately \$7 billion.
-Worldwide, we had 11,619 Ford and Lincoln dealerships at the end of 2012.
+Ford and Lincoln dealers in the U.S. alone employed 170,000 individuals at the end of 2013, with an annual payroll of more than \$7 billion.
+Worldwide, we had 11,772 Ford and Lincoln dealerships at the end of 2013.